Planning to automate stuff in LibreOffice? Start writing your first LibreOffice Calc macro using this guide.

 document = ThisComponent.CurrentController.Frame dispatcher = createUnoService("com.sun.star.frame.DispatchHelper")

-Now we will declare an array of properties.
+- Now we will declare an array of properties.
 Properties are always in a name/value pair.
-Thus the name contains the property name and value contains the value of that property.
+Thus the name contains the property name, and the value contains the value of that property.

-Our objective is to put 'Hello World' in the first Cell.
-To point the first cell A1 and put a text, we would use two properties - 'ToPoint' and 'StringName'.
+Our objective is to put ‘Hello World’ in the first Cell.
+To point to the first cell A1 and put a text, we would use two properties –

-- Its time to run the macro.
-To run the macro, press F5 or click Run Macro from tool bar (see above).
+- It’s time to run the macro.
+To run the macro, press

-- After execution, the messagebox would popup.
-If you go back and check the Calc spreadsheet, you should see ‘Hello World!’ is written in first Cell.
+- After execution, the message box would pop up.
+If you go back and check the Calc spreadsheet, you should see ‘Hello World!’ written in the first Cell.

 REM ***** BASIC ***** sub hello_world dim document as object dim dispatcher as object document = ThisComponent.CurrentController.Frame dispatcher = createUnoService("com.sun.star.frame.DispatchHelper") dim args1(0) as new com.sun.star.beans.PropertyValue dim args2(0) as new com.sun.star.beans.PropertyValue args1(0).Name = "ToPoint" args1(0).Value = "$A$1" dispatcher.executeDispatch(document, ".uno:GoToCell", "", 0, args1()) args2(0).Name = "StringName" args2(0).Value = "Hello World!" dispatcher.executeDispatch(document, ".uno:EnterString", "", 0, args2()) msgbox "Completed!" end sub